Are you sitting down?

 “I’ve been using a treadmill desk (Trek Desk) for about three years,” Linda wrote on Facebook (reprinted with permission.)
 “I love it!
 It has saved my back and I burn lots of calories, too.
 It was $500 three years ago; the treadmill was $500 from Target.com, and it still works perfectly (you can spend lots of money on treadmills, but I didn’t want bells and whistles).

 “The cool thing is that you can walk as fast or as slow as you want.
 When I’m writing, I usually slow down to 1.5 mph (which is still burning calories, but I’m not breathing hard or sweating).
 But when I’m reading/researching or doing emails/FB, I kick it up to 3.4 mph … One of the best decisions I’ve ever made!”

 She’s not getting kick-backs from the company, she swears.
 She’s just a happy customer sharing the love.

 That works for me.

-So on Linda’s recommendation, I’m buying this Trek Desk.
+So on Linda’s recommendation, I bought this Trek Desk.

-It costs $479, including shipping.
-It doesn’t come with the snazzy low-to-the-floor treadmill in the picture though.
+It cost me $479, including shipping.
+It didn’t come with the snazzy low-to-the-floor treadmill in the picture though.
 My plan is to stalk Craig’s List, my friends’ garages, and the upcycle stores in town for a treadmill to go with the standing desk.